What’s the problem?

 The more people who are aware of greenwashing, the less profit made by companies utilising this shady technique.
 This makes it more likely that there will be a movement towards genuinely more sustainable products, so the more you can spread the word, the better.
 Another great way of combating greenwashing is to email your MP addressing the issue or even start a petition to get words such as ‘green’ and ‘eco’ legally defined so that they can’t be used to fool customers.
 It can also be useful to contact companies who you feel are greenwashing and explain the issues you have spotted and why they are a problem.
 Ultimately, knowing that people care encourages companies to change.

-The need to incorporate migrants to the climate change discussions!
+The need to incorporate migrants into climate change discussions.

 Written by Nina Monju